-On January 20, 2017, we received a written notification from the Nasdaq Stock Market, Inc. indicating that we no longer met the continued listing requirement of minimum market value of listed securities (MVLS) for the Nasdag Global Market because the market value of our total outstanding shares for the last 30 consecutive business days was below the minimum requirement of US\$50 million.
+On January 20, 2017, we received a written notification from the Nasdag Stock Market, Inc. indicating that we no longer met the continued listing requirement of minimum market value of listed securities (MVLS) for the Nasdaq Global Market because the market value of our total outstanding shares for the last 30 consecutive business days was below the minimum requirement of US\$50 million.
 On February 22, 2017, we received a second written notification from Nasdaq indicating that we no longer met the continued listing requirement of minimum market value of publicly held shares (MVPHS) for the Nasdaq Global Market because our MVPHS for the last 30 consecutive business days was below the minimum requirement of US\$15 million.
-We have a compliance period of 180 calendar days, or until July 19, 2017 and August 21, 2017, respectively, to regain compliance.
-If at any time during the applicable compliance period our MVLS and MVPHS close at or above US\$50 million and US\$15 million, respectively, for a minimum of ten consecutive business days, Nasdaq will notify us and the relevant matter will be closed.
-If we do not regain compliance prior to the expiration of the applicable compliance period, we will receive written notification that our securities are subject to delisting from the NASDAQ Global Market, at which time we may appeal the delisting determination to a hearings panel.
-See "Item 3.
-Key Information-D. Risk Factors-Risks Related to Our Shares and ADSs-We currently fail to meet two of the continued listing requirements for the Nasdaq Global Market.
-If we fail to regain compliance with the listing requirement on a timely basis or fail to meet other listing requirements for the Nasdaq Global Market, our ADSs may be delisted from the Nasdaq Global Market or need to be transferred to other stock exchanges or trading venues, which may materially and adversely affect the market liquidity of our ADSs and our ability to obtain financing."
+On July 3, 2017, we received two notification letters from Nasdaq stating that we have regained compliance with the requirement of minimum MVLS and MVPHS.
+On November 30, 2017, we received a written notification from Nasdaq indicating that we no longer met the continued listing requirement of minimum bid price per ADS.
+On December 27, 2017, we received another written notification from Nasdaq indicating that we no long met the continued listing requirement of minimum MVPHS.
+On January 29, 2018, we received a notification letter from Nasdaq stating that we have regained compliance with the requirement of minimum MVPHS.
+On March 19, 2018, we received a written notification from the Nasdaq Stock Market indicating that we no longer met the continued listing requirement of minimum MVPHS.
+On April 4, 2018, we received another written notification from the Nasdaq Stock Market indicating that we no longer met the continued listing requirement of minimum MVLS.
+As of the date of this annual report, the matters regarding the minimum bid price, minimum MVPHS and minimum MVLS have not been closed yet.
+For further discussion about Nasdaq rules deficiency, see "Item 3.
+Key Information-D. Risk Factors-Risks Related to Our Shares and ADSs-Our ADSs may be delisted from the Nasdaq Global Market as a result of our not meeting the Nasdaq Global Market continued listing requirements."